2012–13 La Liga

 The 2012–13 La Liga season (known as the Liga BBVA for sponsorship reasons) was the 82nd since its establishment.
-The campaign began on 18 August 2012, and ended on 1 June 2013.
+The campaign began on 18 August 2012, and concluded on 1 June 2013.
 Barcelona won the league for a 22nd time, after leading the league the entire season and amassing 100 points, equalling Real Madrid's points record from the previous season.

 As in previous years, Nike provided the official ball for all matches, with a new Nike Maxim Liga BBVA model to be used throughout the season for all matches.

 Teams

 A total of 20 teams contested the league, including 17 sides from the 2011–12 season and three promoted from the 2011–12 Segunda División.
 This included the two top teams from the Segunda División, and the victorious team of the play-offs.

 Villarreal CF, Sporting de Gijón and Racing de Santander were relegated to 2012–13 Segunda División the previous season: Villarreal were relegated after twelve years in La Liga, Sporting de Gijón returned to Segunda División after a four-year tenure in La Liga, while Racing de Santander ended ten consecutive seasons in La Liga, the longest period in its history.

 The three teams that were relegated were replaced by three 2011–12 Segunda División sides: Deportivo de La Coruña made an immediate return to the top level as Segunda División champion.
 The second-placing team Celta de Vigo was also promoted to La Liga after a five-year absence.
 The third promoted team was decided in the promotion play-offs where Real Valladolid returned to La Liga after two seasons in Segunda División.